Summary: This article outlines in general terms the steps to take to get a Graphics item prepared for uploading.

 - Graphics files can be RGB or CMYK format.

 - CMYK is preferable when a file is intended for print.

 - PSD, JPEG and PNG are acceptable formats.

-- Items in this category can include smart objects from Adobe Illustrator, but should not be completely made of files exported from Illustrator.
+- Items in this category can include Vector Smart Objects, but should not be completely made of files exported from Illustrator.

 - Ensure that fonts used in the item are correctly licensed, and are documented in the item description and inside a help file within the main .zip.

-- No preview images or graphics that are not part of the product and thumbnails should be included in the archive.
+- Preview images, thumbnails, and graphics that are not part of the item should not be included in the download folder.